AYJACKSON-ICS4U/20time-log-due-every-saturday-night-Jmichelle1/README.md

 (Markdowntutorial.com)

 ## Week 2
 I have written 11 bars for the flute and 11 bars for the clarinet that goes with it.
+I also wrote another short section for the clarinet.
 It's easiest to write down anything I think of then go through after to edit it (change the note, the length, decide where to put it in the song.)
 I find that if I put it down and come back to it a few hours later its easier to come up with new ideas.